YinJC/uk-tex-faq/FAQ-errparnum.md

----
-layout: page
-title: Illegal parameter number in definition
+# Illegal parameter number in definition
----

 The error message means what it says.
 In the simple case, you've attempted a definition like: